nmagana/react-soles/github-onboarding/README.md

 ```
 git commit -am 'MESSAGE HERE'
 ```

+In the world of GitHub, there is a saying of `Commit early and often`.
+This doesn't mean to commit every time you write a character, but it does mean to commit before anything gets extremely complicated.
+This allows you to go back to figure out whenever things went wrong in your code and you are able to roll back to another working snapshot of your working directory.

 **Note: This only works with files that are updated, this won't add files that are untracked.**

 ## Remote Repository